 nON-FIction

-Dan’s essays, memoir, and book and live music reviews have appeared in GRANTA, THE GUARDIAN, NEW WELSH REVIEW, REVIEW 31 and the TIMES LITERARY SUPPLEMENT.
+Dan’s essays, memoir and book and music reviews have appeared in GRANTA, THE GUARDIAN, THE QUIETUS, NEW WELSH REVIEW and REVIEW 31.

 A View From The Back Of The Room: Roadburn Festival